nrfconnect/sdk-nrf/samples/bluetooth/peripheral_hids_keyboard/README.rst

 1. Power on your development kit.
 #.
 Press **Button 4** on the kit if the device is not advertising.
    Advertising is indicated by blinking **LED 1**.
+#. |connect_terminal|
 #.
 Connect to the device from nRF Connect (the device is advertising as "NCS HIDS keyboard").
 #.
-Optionally, bond to the device.
+Pair the devices:

-   To bond, click the settings button for the device in nRF Connect, select :guilabel:`Pair`, check :guilabel:`Perform Bonding`, and click :guilabel:`Pair`.
+   a.
+Click the settings button for the device in nRF Connect.
+   b.
+Select :guilabel:`Pair`.
+   c.
+Optionally, check :guilabel:`Perform Bonding`.

    Optionally, check :guilabel:`Enable MITM protection` to pair with MITM protection and use a button on the device to confirm or reject the passkey value.
-#.
-Click :guilabel:`Match` in the nRF Connect app.

    Wait until the bond is established before you continue.

 #.
 Observe that the connection state is indicated by **LED 2**.
 #.
 Observe that the services of the connected device are shown.
 #.
 Enable notifications for all HID characteristics.